 Under the agreement and a related stock purchase agreement, GlaxoSmithKline made an initial payment to the Company of \$20,000,000 and purchased 1,275,502 shares of the Company's common stock for an aggregate purchase price of \$15,000,000 on July 27, 2007.
 The purchase price paid by GlaxoSmithKline reflected an aggregate deemed premium of \$3,521,000, based on the closing price of the Company's common stock on the trading day immediately preceding the date that agreements were signed and announced.
 The Company deferred recognition of both the initial payment made by GlaxoSmithKline and the deemed premium paid for the shares of the Company's common stock purchased by GlaxoSmithKline and is recognizing both amounts into revenue on a straight-line basis over the estimated nine-year period of the Company's research and early development obligations under the agreement.
-The Company recognized \$653,000 of the initial payment and deemed premium as revenue for each of the three-month periods ended March 31, 2010 and 2009.
+The Company recognized \$653,000 of the initial payment and deemed premium as revenue for each of the three-month periods ended September 30, 2010 and 2009 and \$1,960,000 of the initial payment and deemed premium as revenue for each of the nine-month periods ended September 30, 2010 and 2009.

-The Company is also eligible to receive additional payments from GlaxoSmithKline, contingent upon the achievement of specified discovery, development, regulatory and commercial milestones in each therapeutic focus area of the alliance, as well as stepped double-digit royalties dependent on any future sales for any product licensed by GlaxoSmithKline.
+The terms of the alliance provide for the Company to conduct its research and development activities under the agreement at its sole expense.
+The Company is, however, eligible to receive additional payments from GlaxoSmithKline, contingent upon the achievement of specified discovery, development, regulatory and commercial milestones as well as stepped double-digit royalties dependent on any future sales for any product licensed by GlaxoSmithKline.
 The Company would recognize any revenue based on the achievement of milestones under the agreement upon achievement of the milestone event if the Company determines that the revenue satisfies the requirements for immediate recognition under its revenue recognition policy (see Note 2).
 The amounts that the Company may receive depend on the success of the Company's research and development activities, the timing and achievement of the discovery, development, regulatory and commercial milestone events, the extent to which the specified therapeutic focus areas remain subject to the alliance and whether GlaxoSmithKline exercises any options that are triggered under the agreement.